NINTH ABCP GENERAL CONFERENCE

 The General Conference adopted two resolutions, one on the constitution of a Sub-Committee to review the ABCP Constitution, and the other on the setting up of Standing Commissions on “Conservation of Ecology and Environment,” and “Protection of Human Rights.

 The heads of delegations to the Ninth General Conference, called on H.E.
-Mr. N. Bagabandi, President of Mongolia, who appreciated the endeavors made by ABCP in promoting peace and harmony, and Buddhist cultural heritage.
+Mr. Natsagiin Bagabandi, President of Mongolia, who appreciated the endeavors made by ABCP in promoting peace and harmony, and Buddhist cultural heritage.

 The Plenary Session adopted the Ulan Bator Declaration.